onelogin/onelogin-aws-cli-assume-role/README.md

 ```
 java -jar onelogin-aws-assume-role-cli-jar-with-dependencies.jar
 ```

-By default the jar will try to get AWS credentials from ~/.aws/credentials on Linux, macOS, or Unix, or at C:\Users\USERNAME \.aws\credentials on Windows.
-But you can create a [onelogin.aws.properties](https://github.com/onelogin/onelogin-aws-cli-assume-role/blob/master/onelogin-aws-assume-role-cli/src/main/resources/onelogin.aws.properties) file.

 The jar uses OneLogin SDK so a [onelogin.sdk.properties](https://github.com/onelogin/onelogin-aws-cli-assume-role/blob/master/onelogin-aws-assume-role-cli/src/main/resources/onelogin.sdk.properties) file need to be provided on the same folder than the jar.